mjoppich/bioGUI/README.md

 After downloading the zip-archive, please unzip the archive to a location of your preference.
 Then simply start the executable (bioGUI.exe on Windows, or bioGUI on linux).

 On Windows, please follow the steps on [how to setup WSL](http://biogui.readthedocs.io/en/latest/build_wsl.html).
+Place bioGUI into a location which does not contain spaces in its name, e.g not C:\Program Files\bioGUI !
+C:\bioGUI is fine though!

 On any aptitude supported platform (Windows with WSL, Ubuntu), please download the "First Time Ubuntu/WSL/apt-get Setup" from the list of available templates and install it via *Install Template Module* (install program: *First Time Ubuntu/WSL/apt-get setup*).
 For Mac OS, please execute download and execute *First Time Mac OS Setup*.